benhurdavies/magic-router/README.md

 ### 1.0.7 : Exclude controller files
 * Feature to exclude some controller files from magic-routering.
-* Logging the router details
+* Logging the router details.

 #### 1.0.7 : Exception handling
 * All action methods in controller are exception handled, If any exception caused inside an action, Error will forewarded automatically to (_next(err);_) outside/global (app.js) error hooked methods.
 The implemented at [example](./example).